Deformations of singular Fano and Calabi-Yau varieties: Introduction

 Subsequently, in a series of papers both separate and joint \cite{namtop}, \cite{NS}, \cite{namstrata}, \cite{SteenbrinkDB}, Namikawa and Steenbrink significantly generalized the result of \cite{F}.
 Among other results, they proved the following:

-\begin{theorem}[Namikawa, Steenbrink] Let $Y$ be a compact analytic threefold, all of whose singularities are isolated canonical hypersurface singularities, such $\omega_Y\cong \scrO_Y$ and $h^1(\scrO_Y) = 0$, and such that there exists a resolution $\hY \to Y$ which is K\"ahler. \begin{enumerate} \item[\rm(i)] $Y$ can be deformed to a generalized Calabi-Yau threefold whose only singularities are ordinary double points. \item[\rm(ii)] Suppose that all singular points of $Y$ are in addition terminal singularities.
+\begin{theorem} Let $Y$ be a compact analytic threefold, all of whose singularities are isolated canonical hypersurface singularities, such $\omega_Y\cong \scrO_Y$ and $h^1(\scrO_Y) = 0$, and such that there exists a resolution $\hY \to Y$ which is K\"ahler. \begin{enumerate} \item[\rm(i)] \cite{NS} $Y$ can be deformed to a generalized Calabi-Yau threefold whose only singularities are ordinary double points. \item[\rm(ii)] \cite{namstrata} Suppose that all singular points of $Y$ are in addition terminal singularities.
 Let $Y' \to Y$ be a small resolution of $Y$ at the ordinary double points and an isomorphism elsewhere, and, for each $x\in Y$ which is an ordinary double point, let $C_x$ be the corresponding exceptional curve in $Y'$.
-If there exist nonzero $a_x\in \Cee$ such that $\sum_xa_x[C_x] = 0$ in $H_2(Y')$, then $Y$ is smoothable. \end{enumerate} \end{theorem}
+If there exists a relation $\sum_xa_x[C_x] = 0$ in $H_2(Y')$ with $a_x\in \Cee$ and $a_x\neq 0$ for every $x$, then $Y$ is smoothable. \end{enumerate} \end{theorem}

 There is also a related result of Gross \cite[Theorem 3.8]{gross_defcy} in case $Y$ has a crepant resolution:

 \begin{theorem}[Gross] Let $Y$ be a compact analytic threefold, all of whose singularities are isolated canonical lci singularities, such $\omega_Y\cong \scrO_Y$ and such that there exists a resolution $\hY \to Y$ which is K\"ahler and $K_{\hY}\cong \scrO_{\hY}$.
 Then $Y$ can be deformed to a generalized Calabi-Yau threefold whose only singularities are ordinary double points.
 More precisely, there exists a small deformation of $Y$ which smooths all of the singular points which are not ordinary double points and which is locally trivial at the ordinary double points. \end{theorem}